hraberg/shen.clj/README.markdown

     * Ensuring Shen can call Clojure/Java properly.
 * Future / Questions
     * Some implicit recur, but not too much focus on premature TCO.
-    * Revist using STM (refs/atoms) instead of inten for set/value.
+    * Revisit using STM (refs/atoms) instead of intern for set/value.
-    * Exisiting Shen libraries and portability?
+    * Existing Shen libraries and portability?
     * ClojureScript.
     * overrides.clj - rewriting parts of Shen into Clojure if interop or performance requires it.